 - Add some more veggies!
 Greens, cauliflower, carrots, peas, and zucchini would all be delicious in this pasta

-- Swap out the grain: I used short pasta but this would work with any pasta or orzo, and maybe even rice (you may need to reduce some of the milk for rice).
+- Swap out the grain: I used short pasta but this would work with any pasta or orzo, and maybe even rice (you may need to reduce some of the milk for rice and cut back on the cream cheese).
 You can even eat this over grits or polenta (reduce the liquid so it isn’t too soupy).

 Related: Meal Planning For Beginners (Meal Plan Template Inside!)